 Reporting on the issue of credit access and increasing capital absorption capacity for the economy , Ms. Ha Thu Giang, Director of the Department of Credit for Economic Sectors (SBV), said that as of September 15, credit for the entire economy reached nearly 12.6 million billion VND, an increase of only 5.56% compared to the end of 2022.

-Meanwhile, in Hanoi, by the end of August, outstanding credit balance is estimated at over 3.2 million billion VND, an increase of 10.35% compared to the end of 2022, higher than the increase of the whole country and the Red River Delta region of 8.35%.
+Meanwhile, in Hanoi, by the end of August, outstanding credit balance is estimated to reach over 3.2 million billion VND, an increase of 10.35% compared to the end of 2022, higher than the increase of the whole country and the Red River Delta region of 8.35%.

-Mr. Tran Sy Thanh, Chairman of the Hanoi People's Committee, said that the conference between the State Bank of Vietnam and enterprises was only within the capital city but was very important.
-Hanoi has about 370,000 enterprises and is also the headquarters of many corporations and enterprises operating nationwide and globally.
+Mr. Tran Sy Thanh, Chairman of the Hanoi People's Committee, said that the conference of the State Bank with enterprises is only within the capital but is very important.
+Hanoi has about 370,000 enterprises, and is also the headquarters of many corporations and enterprises operating nationwide and globally.

 In recent times, the economy in general and the banking industry in particular have faced a very strong "storm" in finance and currency, with the potential risk of a series of system collapses...
 But up to now, many difficulties and challenges have passed thanks to the great efforts of the entire political system, the business community, and in which the banking industry has made a great contribution.